Infrared Thermometers for Industrial Plastic Applications

 How to Choose an Infrared Pyrometer for Plastics

-1. The material you want to measure and its surface finish.
+1. Choose the material you want to measure and its surface finish

 Knowing which material you wish to measure is extremely important to be able to take a reliable temperature measurement.
 This will have a direct impact on the sensor chosen and the emissivity setting you use.
 Fortunately, most plastics are easily measured using non-contact infrared methods and have a high emissivity.
 This enables measurement using low-cost sensors in many cases.

 It is important to recognise however that metallic parts are less easy to measure and if your product combines both or you wish to measure the temperature of mould tools, care is required.
 For metal parts, we offer various sensors sensitive to short-wavelength infrared radiation.
 Using the shortest wavelength possible for your measured temperature will help to avoid most issues associated with low, unknown, or changing emissivity.

 2. Know the size of the object that you are measuring

 When using an infrared pyrometer the size of the object being measured needs to be known so the correct sensor can be selected.
 The measuring spot for the sensor needs to be smaller than the part being measured and needs to be positioned completely on the part.
 We can offer plenty of choices when it comes to selecting a sensor with a variety of optical resolutions available including spot sizes down to less than 1mm in some cases.

 For plastics applications where small parts are being measured, we offer a variety of high-quality optics which give small measuring spots at a larger distance and use laser aiming to ensure correct positioning of the sensor.

 Is the sensor you have chosen suitable for the operating environment it will be working in?
 If not, it is possible to cool or heat the sensor to ensure it meets the operating parameters.
 Often this is achieved by fitting air or water cooling.